 • Access to the entire archives (a veritable feast of Ballerina Farm analysis).

-• An extra 5 Pretty/Ugly Things newsletter every Tuesday.
-Sometimes this is a thread about Mother’s Day fails, sometimes, this is a roundup in which I share my favorite frozen pizza brands along with what I’m reading, watching, and listening to that week.
+• An extra newsletter every Tuesday.
+The Tuesday essay is looser and sometimes more experimental than the Friday post, because it’s more subject to my moods and obsessions of the moment!
 Sometimes it’s my thoughts on Taylor Swift, Emily Henry’s men, or Rudy Jude.
 Sometimes it’s an excellent conversations about Bath and Body Works scents.
 Sometimes it’s the Ugliest Shit I Love.

 • The ability to comment on posts and engage with other In Pursuit community members.

-• My eternal gratitude and the the knowledge that you’re spending $5 a month or $50 a year to help dismantle the myth of the Ideal Mother.
+• My eternal gratitude and the the knowledge that you’re spending $5 a month or $50 a year to help dismantle the myth of the Ideal Mother, which has hurt all women, mothers or not - today more than ever.

 Writing is my full-time job.
 And it’s no secret that the publishing industry and the wider media landscape is a mess.
 Media outlets are constantly folding.
 Freelancer payment is unpredictable and sporadic and dependent on news cycles.
 I typically earn anywhere between $250 - $900 per freelance piece.
 Some of these take months to research and report.
 Some of them take weeks.
 And I love writing these pieces!
 I love participating in conversations about motherhood, feminism, and trad wife culture on large platforms that reach diverse audiences.